 It also appears that CB-03-01 is actually a molecule patented by an Italian pharmaceutical company named Cosmo, whose website confirms that it is “a steroidal ester, androgen antagonist derived from 11-deoxycortisone, which tightly mimics the profile of an ideal anti-androgen for topical use.”

 Topical use means that the drug is applied directly to the skin, rather than being taken in pill form.
 When this option is available, many people prefer this route as they feel they are getting their medication to the exact spot it is needed.
-Side-effects associated with orally-taken drugs can sometimes be avoided with topical treatments, too.
+Side-effects associated with orally-taken drugs can sometimes be minimised in topical formulations, too.

-Furthermore, when men couple minoxidil with a product named Finasteride 1mg – which is taken once daily in pill form and should not be used topically – the cause of Male Pattern Baldness, the hormone byproduct DHT, can be inhibited thereby stabilising shedding and further encouraging new hair growth.
+Furthermore, men may have the additional option of using finasteride 1mg – which is taken once daily in pill form and should not be used topically – to inhibit the cause of Male Pattern Baldness, the hormone byproduct DHT.
+This medication is not suitable for women.